 - Healthcare in South Carolina is getting more expensive.
 Car insurance companies are hit hardest when paying out claims involving medical bills, and it’s not getting any cheaper.
 Healthcare spending increases by an average of 6% every year in South Carolina.

 - South Carolina is experiencing more severe weather.
 In South Carolina, weather events like severe storms, tropical cyclones, and serious winter weather are becoming increasingly common.
 These weather events cause insurers to pay out a higher number of claims, which tend to be more expensive and less predictable.
 As a result, they have to raise rates to keep pace.

 However, there could be other issues elevating your rates.

 If your driving record is clean and your rates are still high, your car insurance might be expensive because of your:

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In South Carolina, the most expensive locations for insurance are Walterboro, Moncks Corner, and North Charleston.
+In South Carolina, the most expensive locations for insurance are North Charleston, Florence, and Goose Creek.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
-In South Carolina, drivers with no credit pay 57% more on their premiums than drivers with excellent credit.
+In South Carolina, drivers with no credit pay 80% more on their premiums than drivers with excellent credit.
 You can also demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
-Letting your coverage lapse could raise your rate by as much as 9% in South Carolina, when you get your next policy.
+Letting your coverage lapse could result in a higher rate when you get your next policy.

 How to Get Cheaper Car Insurance in South Carolina